+The proposed motorsports project was introduced to the Eagle Lake City Council in February 2019 and to the public with an open house held by the developer - Bradford Development - on June 12, 2019.
 The released Environmental Assessment Worksheet and the public comment period in March 2020 brought on 13 comments in support of the project and 350 concerns/questions/corrections from the public/residents, MNDOT, DNR, Blue Earth County Public Works, Blue Earth County Property and Environmental Resources, and MN Pollution Control Agency.

 Please consider helping us by donating and sharing our story!
 Any amount is greatly appreciated, and we respect any donors wish to remain anonymous.

 Thank you for your time and attention to our story and thank you for the support!!

 Erin and Mike Guentzel and members of CAMP

 - Nolan Wright

 More people start fundraisers on GoFundMe than on any other platform.
 Learn more

 Contact us with your questions and we’ll answer, day or night.
 Learn more